 - Lab Specific Training Form (IBC)

-A preliminary review begins upon receipt of your application, in which the compliance office confirms your application is complete.
+A preliminary review begins upon receipt of your application, in which the Research Compliance Office confirms your application is complete.
 During this time, you will be asked to modify your application (see how to submit an amendment).
 Upon confirmation of a complete application, your review will begin.

 How long is the review?

 The length of time for review depends on several factors, the largest being when the applicable committee is scheduled to convene.
 The minimum about of time for review is typically one month for this reason.

 How do I know my application is approved?